ibyudha/06-12-2020_Artificial_Neural_Network/README.md

 # 06-12-2020_Artificial_Neural_Network
 This repository is for the presentation of an artificial intelligence journal project (ARTIFICIAL INTELLIGENCE IN INDIAN BANKING SECTOR: CHALLENGES AND OPPORTUNITIES).

--  Ida Bagus Made Yudha Wirawan
+-  012_Ida Bagus Made Yudha Wirawan
--  Kadek Aprilia Cahyani
+-  019_Kadek Aprilia Cahyani
--  Iqlima Nur Fiqhia
+-  020_Iqlima Nur Fiqhia
--  Ketut Sri Sekarini
+-  054_Ketut Sri Sekarini

 ## Presentation Video